basti-app/basti/README.md

 ## Why Basti?

-With [Basti](https://github.com/BohdanPetryshyn/basti), you can access your RDS/Aurora/Elasticache/EC2 instance in a private VPC subnet from local machine or CI/CD pipeline almost for free!
+With [Basti](https://github.com/BohdanPetryshyn/basti), you can securely access your RDS/Aurora/Elasticache/EC2 instance in a private VPC subnet from a local machine or CI/CD pipeline almost for free!

 ## How it works